 Travel is always right at the heart of this message.

 Travel is often used as the epitome enticement of the “Live for Today” movement and it’s certainly not hard to see why this particular experience, more than any other, is the ideal poster-child for a carpe diem philosophy.
 Travel makes us happy because travel doesn’t just push us out of our comfort zones and tedious routine-life, it propels us out of it at breakneck speed.
 Travel shows us who we really are, right now, away from the expectations of everyone in our lives.
 Travel offers new sensory inputs and the chance to sharpen our skills; it surprises us and introduces us to new cultures, new food, new and outstanding landscapes, new challenges and offers rewards we couldn’t even imagine enjoying whilst sitting on the couch day-dreaming of far-away places.
 Travel has the potential to literally change you, as a human being; to change your views on life and the world in general.
 More than anything else, however, travel simply satisfies the soul.

 But don’t just take our word for it!
-Countless studies and researches have conclusively determined that travel makes happy (for the most part and with a few caveats thrown in for good measure) and that the benefits of travelling are countless.
+Countless studies and research have conclusively determined that travel makes happy (for the most part and with a few caveats thrown in for good measure) and that the benefits of travelling are countless.
 When you also consider that experiences have been shown to make us happier than material possessions, it reasons that spending money on travel is a considerable component of the secret to happiness.

 So…What’s So Good About Travelling?